iftas-org/resources/FediCheck/readme.md

 </tr>
 <tr>
 <td width="60%" valign="top">
-<h3>Review Denylist</h3>
+<h3>Review Denylists</h3>
 <ol>
 <li>Select each tab to review the various lists by threshold.
 Higher thresholds of agreement will block fewer domains.</li>
-<li>List view will show a selection of public comments from source domains, as well as <a href="https://github.com/iftas-org/resources/tree/main/LABELS">IFTAS labels</a> if IFTAS has labelled the domain e.g. <code>IFTAS:Network-Service-Abuse</code>.
-Public comments are never copied or transmitted to your server.</li>
+<li>List view will show a selection of comments from sources and/or [IFTAS labels](https://github.com/iftas-org/resources/tree/main/LABELS).
+Comments and labels are never copied or transmitted to your server.</li>
-<li>At any time, download the currently viewed list to obtain a CSV file for manual import.</li>
+<li>Select any visible denylist using the "Subscribe to this list" button.
+This will disable any current automated updates.</li>
-<li>Select a denylist from the dropdown and click "Save" to review which domains would be added or removed if that version were to be subscribed.
-FediCheck will never remove domains already managed by the server administrator.</li>
+<li>Review which domains will be added or removed if that version were to be subscribed.
+(FediCheck will never remove domains already managed by you.)</li>
 </ol>
 </td>
 <td width="40%" valign="top">